We belong to the light, we belong to the thunder

 Oh, that stung.
 That barb buried itself deep.
-I liked my privacy, and it may have been a low blow to drag Mom into this, but he was right.
+I liked my privacy, and it may have been a low blow to drag Mom into this, even if he didn’t name her, but he was right.
 I had a tendency to keep too much to myself.
 Tears welled in my eyes, but I wiped them away.

 My Dad sighed and put a hand on my shoulder.
 I stared at the ground.
 “This isn’t just a hobby for you, is it?” he asked.
 I shook my head.

 “Why did you do all this?” he asked.
 His tone was genuine now instead of rhetorical.